 29. Be aware of potential personal safety problems while driving.

 Watch out for someone deliberately running into you and then assaulting you when you stop to help.
 Stop far enough from the car in front of you at intersections to be able to see the rear tires.
 That way you have enough room to drive away quickly in an emergency.
-If you are approached while inside your car by anyone for any reason, including a minor accident, in a dark or secluded area, do not get out of your car.
-If you need to talk to the person, you should leave your car running and in gear.
+Before your trip, learn as much as you can about what is legally expected if you are stopped by a law enforcement officer where you are traveling.
+In addition, talk to others who know the region to learn all you can about potential danger you might face with law enforcement officers – and, make safety plans which might include strategies about staying calm, keeping hands visible, staying respectful even if the other person is rude, and so on.
+In general, if you are approached while inside your car by anyone for any reason, including a minor accident, in a dark or secluded area, do not get out of your car.
+If you need to talk to the person, leave your car running and in gear.
 Roll down your window one inch and ask the other person to follow you to a well-lit public area.
 If the person does anything scary, including producing a weapon of any kind, drive away fast.

 30. Don’t get into a car as a passenger with a driver who is impaired by alcohol or drugs.